sbmlteam/sbmlteam.github.io/support-docs/how-tos/server-configuration.md

 Start the service
 -----------------

 Now, at this point, everything is in place, and what remains is to tell the operating system to install the new service and start it up.
-Before going further, it may be helpful to open another window and do a `tail -f /var/log/messages` to keep an eye for system messages.
+Before going further, it may be helpful to open **two** more shell windows and do (1) a `tail -f /var/log/messages` in one of the windows and (2) a `tail -f /var/log/hugo/hugo.log` in the other, to keep an eye for system messages.

 1. Enable the new service: